freealise/freealise.github.io/draft/music_origin.md

 and slant rhyme in any place of line are contained in speech -
 which is like a story on every level (verse / line / bar / beat / note)

+!
 Brainwaves directly synchronize with music (binaural beats are optional).
+  also applies to visual patterns made for protection from evil

 (paper with Anneli ?)